Description of the HTTP API

 Input parameters: (SCS cookie)

-Result of successful execution: (SCS cookie), array of QuarantineId objects (objects in quarantine)
+Result of successful execution: (SCS cookie), array of QuarantineId objects (quarantined objects)

 qentry_info

-Action: Get information about a quarantined object specified by its identifier—<entry ID>.
+Action: Get information about the quarantined object having the <entry ID> identifier.

 URI: /api/10.2/qentry_info/<entry ID>